 Brown rice is a source of carbohydrates and natural fiber that help to improve the burning of calories to lose weight.

-This food, which represents an important source of vitamin B complex, is ideal to protect muscles, the cardiovascular system, and the brain.
+This food, which represents an important source of vitamin B complex, is ideal to protect muscles.
+Additionally, it helps protect the cardiovascular system and the brain.

 Its consumption, especially during lunch and dinner, adds a little dose of melanin in the diet and induces better sleep.

 Oatmeal is full of essential nutrients that benefit the body.

 Believe it or not, it’s considered to be the most complete grain.
 In fact, it provides a high quantity of tryptophan and amino acids that help to stimulate the production of melanin.